 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In the United States, there were 44,300 jobs for Tailor, Dressmaker, or Custom Sewer in 2016.
 There is little to no growth in job opportunities for Tailor, Dressmaker, or Custom Sewer.
-The BLS estimates 4,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,800 job openings in this field each year.

 The states with the most job growth for Tailor, Dressmaker, or Custom Sewer are Oregon, Washington, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Delaware.
 These states have the worst job growth for this type of profession.